APJFX69/ic_ai_course_capstone_submission/.ipynb_checkpoints/README-checkpoint.md

 ## HYPERPARAMETER OPTIMSATION

-Given fairly small data set for the training no hyperparameter optimisation was done.
+Given fairly small data set for the training no hyperparameter optimisation was not done.

 ## RESULTS